 - Use it to dress up a turkey sandwich.

-- Stir it into hummus or ranch for a delicious dip.
+- Stir it into hummus or homemade ranch for a delicious dip.

 - Drizzle it over some grilled chicken skewers or shrimp skewers.

-- Toss is with a bowl of freshly cooked gnocchi, pasta or zucchini noodles.
+- Toss this delicious sauce with a bowl of freshly cooked gnocchi, pasta or zucchini noodles.

 - Combine it with some olive oil and red wine vinegar (or lemon juice) for an amazing salad dressing.